CFAP299: Secondary structure

 CFAP299 proteins secondary structure is dominated by alpha helix and random coil as predicted by GOR4.

 Tertiary structure

 Tertiary structure of CFAP299 protein predicted by I-TASSER showed that the protein is comprised by alpha helix and coils.

 Post-translational modifications

 CFAP299 is predicted to undergo phosphorylation in various site as shown in graph.
 CFAP299 also predicted to have sumoylation site in position 58, 137 and 232 and two SUMO-interaction Motifs in position 45-49 and 212-216.

 Subcellular localization

 CFAP299 protein is targeted to cytoplasm.

 Interacting proteins

 CFAP299 protein is believed to interact with amyloid beta (A4) precursor protein (APP) and BCL2-associated athanogene 3 (BCL2).

 Evolution

 OrthologS

 CFAP299 protein orthologs exists in mammals, reptiles, birds, amphibians, fish, sponges, sea urchins, insects, fungi and plants.
 Its most distant relative appear in plants.
 The table below shows orthologs found by BLAST.

 Paralog

-There are no parlogs for CFAP299.
+There are no paralogs for CFAP299.